gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one's serial number is Dockety-One Forty-Bee," the bot replied.
-"But this one's *click*---this one's *click*---the
+"But this one's *click*—this one's *click*—the
 modified GX-470 refers to this one as Dockety."

-"All right, Dockety---do you know where they're headed?"
+"All right, Dockety—do you know where they're headed?"

 "Lasercase will take the most efficient route back to base.
 That is the highway through the contaminated zone.